dannguyen/watson-word-watcher/README.md

 Later in this README, there's a demonstration involving a 3-minute video address from President Obama and the transcript from the compiled JSON.

-Check out the [projects/republican-debate-sc-2016-02-13 folder](projects/republican-debate-sc-2016-02-13) in this repo to see the raw JSON response files and their corresponding .WAV audio, as extracted from the [Feb.
-13, 2016 Republican Presidential Candidate debate in South Carolina](https://www.youtube.com/watch?v=OkSRfYeD7cQ)